-At Pharm-Olam, March is Rare Disease Month.
-Over the past three weeks, we have been exploring the subject in greater detail.
+At Pharm-Olam, we go the distance in rare disease.
+Recently, we have been exploring the subject in greater detail.
 We started with an article that had appeared in Nature (read it here) and then started looking at rare disease research (click here).
 So far, we have covered small molecules (access it here), antibody therapy (read it here), protein replacement therapies (click here for the article), and oligonucleotide therapies (available here).

 In this article, we will take a closer look at gene therapies in rare disease research.